 At the San Diego practice of board-certified plastic surgeon Vincent Marin, we use external and internal nasal splints to help us achieve the best possible rhinoplasty results.
-Here, we explain the uses of external versus internal splints, as well as information regarding the removal of rhinoplasty splints.
+Here, we explain the uses of external versus internal splints and information regarding the removal of rhinoplasty splints.

 External Nasal Splint

 It is common for external splints to be placed on the nose after rhinoplasty surgery.
-The external splint serves a number of functions, including:
+The external splint serves several functions, including:

 - Maintaining the nose’s new shape: After nose surgery, the splint is used to keep the reshaped nose straight.
 The splint will keep any nasal bones that were fractured, along with the manipulated cartilage, in place.
 Keeping the nose and underlying bone stabilized during recovery is critical to achieving ideal results.

 - Protecting the nose from injury: The splint offers some protection against injury and infection.
-In addition to wearing the nasal splint, patients should only engage in light activity during the recovery phase of rhinoplasty.
-Moderate to heavy activity and any activity that could result in injury to the nose should be avoided in the weeks after surgery.
+In addition to wearing the nasal splint, patients should only engage in light activity during the rhinoplasty recovery phase.
+Moderate to heavy activity and any activity that could injure the nose should be avoided in the weeks after surgery.

 Internal Nasal Splint

 The internal splint may be used for patients that have undergone septorhinoplasty.
 The internal splint can:

 - Support the septum: The internal splint, a soft silicone splint, is placed to support the septum position after nasal surgery.